Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case D: Rating & Type
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Check the "include onsite challenges" checkbox
+3. Check the "include onsite challenges" checkbox
-3. Click on the second star on the left and the fourth star on the right
+4. Click on the second star on the left and the fourth star on the right

 Expected:
 * The "include onsite challenges" checkbox should be checked